By Thea Babington-Stitt published

-The number of lights on a kitchen island depends on the size of the piece as well as the light itself.
+When designing a kitchen island lighting scheme, the number of lights you will need depends on the size of the piece as well as the light itself.

 That said, if in doubt remember that odd numbers are more pleasing on the eye, so in a larger island consider three rather than four.

 If you've decided to take the plunge, perhaps you want to know what's trending in kitchen lighting?

 'Pendants are an island’s best friend,' notes lighting designer Sam Neuman.
 'Once dimmed low, they throw a soft light all around, creating a flattering ambience while taking the focus away from the cooking clutter.

 'Downlights are ideal for highlighting the sculptural form and surfaces of your kitchen island.
 Use multiple circuits for maximum effect.'

 Ultimately, the most important thing to consider is what you want your kitchen to offer.